miniflux/website/content/docs/rules.md

 For example, the rule `EntryTitle=(?i)miniflux` will keep only the articles with a title that contains the word Miniflux (case insensitive).

-### Order of Global Rules & Feed Rules
+### Global Rules & Feed Rules Ordering

-The order of how all rules get applied to articles:
+Rules are processed in this order:

+1. Global Block Rules
-`Global Block Rules > Feed Block Rule > Global Keep Rules > Feed Keep Rule`
+2. Feed Block Rule
+3. Global Keep Rules
+4. Feed Keep Rule

 <h2 id="rewrite-rules">Rewrite Rules <a class="anchor" href="#rewrite-rules" title="Permalink">¶</a></h2>